Dev-rick/Blockchain-Capstone/README.md

 4. Edit the **config.js** file in Blockchain-Capstone/server/ to your needs

     Make sure to use the same address as for deploying your smart contract!
+    Make sure to submit always a new solution by open a new terminal and connecting with docker to zokrates in the code folder
+    ```
+    $ docker run -v $PWD:/home/zokrates/code -ti zokrates/zokrates /bin/bash
+    $ cd code
+    $ ../zokrates compute-witness -a 2 4
+    $ ../zokrate generate-proof
+    ```
+    Make sure to change the tokenId in the config folder every time before minting a new one!

 5. Now launch the server by the following command in a new terminal and wait until every token is mint.